panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 Use the front layer as a template to cut out the felt and holographic foil layers.
 Keep the felt left-overs.
 You'll use them to cover the Wemos board later.

-- make the front layer slightly wider so that it bends better

 ![holographic foil and felt](/blog/assets/alien_holographic_felt.jpeg)

 Use your hot glue gun to glue the two layers together.

+I found out that the front layer should be slightly wider than the back layer.
+The mask is going to be bent and the front layer would be stretched if we didn't make it wider.
+Cut off the edges of the back layer based on how much you're going to bend the mask.

 ## Cut Out Holes for Eyes

 I cut out the holes above the "eyebrows" of the alien.
 I was afraid that the holes would look bad so I made them quite small.
 It doesn't look bad at all and I should have made them bigger as it's quite hard to see with the mask on.

 ## Attaching the LED Strip

+Use tape to keep the mask bent.
 Sew the LED strip to the edge of the back layer.
 Leave a small margin between the LED strip and the edge so that the LED strip doesn't slide off of the back layer.

-When you're about to close the loop, cut off the excess of the LED strip using scissors (TODO: link to LED strip cuttin tutorial).
+When you're about to close the loop, cut off the excess of the LED strip using scissors.
+Make sure you cut the strip exactly in the marked area.
 Cut a hole for the connector and pull it through.
 Use jumper cables to connect your Wemos and check that everything is still working.

 ![led strip test](/blog/assets/alien_led_strip_test.jpeg)
 *LED strip attached to the back layer*